Integrability for the spectrum of Jordanian AdS/CFT: The Jordanian-twisted spin chain

 with $R_{\sfa \sfb}$ the auxiliary-auxiliary $R$-matrix {obtained from $R_{\sfa j}$ by replacing $\mathbf{S}_j$ by $X_\sfb$}.
 The YBE guarantees that the transfer matrix commutes for different values of the spectral parameter

 and since the transfer matrix by construction is a polynomial of degree $J$ in $u$, its expansion generates $J$ mutually commuting operators.
-These operators also commute with the physical Hamiltonian, so that their spectrum provides $J$ conserved quantities.
-Solving the eigenvalue problem of the transfer matrix therefore simultaneously yields the eigenstates of the Hamiltonian as well as the spectrum of conserved charges encoded in $\hat\tau(u)$; for the current model see \cite{Faddeev:1994zg,Derkachov:2002tf}.
+However, when the auxiliary representation differs from the physical representation, the Hamiltonian itself will not be part of this spectral expansion.
+Nevertheless, the commuting operators from the transfer matrix also commute with the physical Hamiltonian, and thus their spectrum provides $J$ conserved quantities.
+Therefore, solving the eigenvalue problem of the transfer matrix will simultaneously yield the eigenstates of the Hamiltonian as well as the spectrum of conserved charges encoded in $\hat\tau(u)$; for the current model see \cite{Faddeev:1994zg,Derkachov:2002tf}.

 \paragraph{Jordanian twisted chain.} We now turn to the Jordanian-twisted $\mathrm{XXX}_{-1/2}$ chain.
 More details on the explicit derivations of the expressions below can again be found in \cite{Driezen:2025dww}.